cleentfaar/slack-cli/README.md

 ### Documentation

-- [Installation](Resources/doc/installation.md) - Information on installing this package through composer or as a git submodule.
+- [Installation](Resources/doc/installation.md) - Information on installing this package either globally or as a composer dependency.
-- [Usage](Resources/doc/usage.md) - A few simple examples on how to use some of the console commands provided by this package
+- [Usage](Resources/doc/usage.md) - A few simple examples on how to use some of the console commands provided by this package.

 #### Detailed documentation